Building Stage Inspections for Quality Assurance

 When choosing a building inspector to conduct Quality Assurance inspections on your new home or investment property it is important to not only look at their level of experience and their qualifications, but most importantly you need to know that they are fully licensed to carry out your inspection.

-On rare occasions builders will try to talk property owners out of having an independent inspection, saying that they do their own quality control.
+On rare occasions builders will try to talk property owners out of having independent building stage inspections, saying that they do their own quality control.
 You should be wary of anyone who would discourage you from having an independent building inspector carry out an inspection on your behalf.
 In fact, one of the signs of a good builder is that they are quite happy to have the extra pair of eyes of another building expert to carry out an independent assessment for the owner and provide a list of defects and incomplete work require rectification.

 We also come across homeowners who decided to try and save some money and thought they did not need to engage the services of an independent inspector, and who have later regretted this decision because they later found defects or other issues that they could no longer have addressed by the builder because the defects weren’t noted prior to handover.